AMDonati/parkinson-disease-project/README.md

 -Doing correctly the feature engineering to select the right variables to use as an input of the recommender system
 > Requires domaine expertise

-## 2. Building a prediction model for predicting the evolution of the disease for each subject
+## Idea #2.
+Building a prediction model for predicting the evolution of the disease for each subject
 ### AI & Healthcare topic: diagnosis prediction/accuracy
 #### use cases:
 * FOR DOCTORS: Early detection of PD subjects, anticipation of their patients' disease evolution.